fmenezes/codeowners/README.md

 #### Usage

-Simply calling `codeowners` will quick off the cli on the current directory.
+Simply calling `codeowners` will kick off the cli on the current directory.

 ##### Options